linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 # Desktop Environment|../common/dde.svg|

 ## Overview
-UOS is a beautiful, easy to use and reliable Linux desktop operating system.
-It offers a series of native applications such as File Manager, App Store, Movie, View, etc.  to meet the learning, work, and entertainment needs of global users.
-With continual improvement, UOS is becoming one of the most popular open-source operating systems all over the world.
+UOS(Uniontech operating system) is a beautiful, easy-to-use and reliable Linux desktop operating system.
+It is equipped with a series of original applications such as File Manager, App Store, Image Viewer, Movie, and etc, which not only offers you abundant entertainment experience but also meet your daily needs of learning and working.
+With continual improvement, UOS is becoming one of the most popular open-source operating systems in China.

 ![1|desk](jpg/desk.png)